miklevin/MikeLev.in/_posts/2023-05-19-how-wizard-of-oz-predicted-everything-about-today-s-ai-world.md

 lose touch!

-If I'm one example of the ***blue*** personality whose armor is is posing as a green-arrow hunter using the NeoVim text editor, jockying data in a way that would benefit absolutely any company that had data it needed to use better, then Josh's armor is rocks.
+If I'm one example of the ***blue*** personality whose armor is is posing as a green-arrow hunter using the NeoVim text editor, jockeying data in a way that would benefit absolutely any company that had data it needed to use better, then Josh's armor is rocks.
 Bright, shiny, beautiful rocks whose value anyone can sense at a glance, but his expert appraisal will tell you by what precise